a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/05. Arrays Advanced - Lab/README.txt

 07. List of Products
 You will receive an array of products.
 Print a numbered array of all the products ordered by name.

+08. Array Manipulations
+Write a function that manipulates an array of numbers:
+•	Add {number}: add a number to the end of the array
+•	Remove {number}: remove number from the array
+•	RemoveAt {index}: removes number at a given index
+•	Insert {number} {index}: inserts a number at a given index